mvolkmann/blog/src/warp.md

     - "Show warning before quitting" (on by default)

-      When this is on and an attempt is made to quit Warp while there are processes running,
+      When this option is on and an attempt is made to quit Warp while there are processes running,
       a dialog will appear allowing you to verify that you really want to quit which will kill the processes.